Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 You may need more rest.
 Listen to your body.
 If you are tired, rest.

-In pregnancy, your immunity is lower, so you and your unborn baby are more susceptible than usual to the kinds of food-borne illnesses that affect everyone.
+In pregnancy, your immunity is lower, so you and your unborn baby are more at risk than usual from the kinds of food-borne illnesses that affect everyone.
 Bacteria such as listeria, salmonella and campylobacter and pathogens like toxoplasma can cause food-borne illness.
 When you are pregnant, this can cause infection in you and your baby and miscarriage and stillbirth in extreme cases.

 Following some simple food safety steps, including avoiding some foods when you are pregnant, can prevent most food-borne illness and keep you and your baby healthy.